mozaik-association/mozaik/docs/9Mandats-module.md

 ## Invalidation of mandates

-The mandates are characterized by three dates: beginning of mandates, end date and expiration date.
-It is possible to invalidate the mandate, end it:
+The mandates are characterized by three dates:

+- The beginning of mandates.
+- The end of the mandates.
+- The experition of madantes.

+!!! absract "The goal of this fonctionnality"

+    The feature allows to invalidate a mandate :

     - Automatically on the expiry date.
     - Manually by setting an end date before the expiration date.

 ## Renewal of mandates
 The module allows you to renew a mandate by clicking on the "renew" button in the "State Mandates" tab.